sheilar32/vagrant-ss/README.markdown

 NOTES:

+Because of GitHub's copious use of "master" as the default branch, you end up with a "master" branch & directory environment.
+Puppet Labs' documentation states that "master" is a reserved word, and cannot be used as an environment name.
+So, you should refrain from using this environment.
+I plan on removing it in future versions of vagrant-ss, I just have to do development in-between professional services engagements.

 With the default installaiton of PE 3.7.1, the installer automatically creates the directory /etc/puppetlabs/puppet/environments/production. <strong>As a result, when r10k attempts to deploy to your instance, it fails because this directory already exists.
 This is an artifact of the